Wisconsin surpasses 4,000 reported COVID-19 deaths

 While reported deaths in the state moved past 4,000, daily reported cases of COVID-19 continue to decline from a peak in mid-November.

 On Saturday, DHS reported 4,059 newly confirmed positive cases of the virus.
-The seven-day average of confirmed case stood at 3,518 on Saturday, or about 3,000 fewer than a month ago.
+The seven-day average of confirmed cases stood at 3,518 Saturday, or about 3,000 fewer than a month ago.

 In total, there has been 434,016 recorded positive cases of COVID-19 in Wisconsin.